-The Theatre Arts program is targeted to students who want to become strong actors, directors, designers, technicians, and theatre administrators who create inspiring and challenging work.
+The Theatre program is targeted to students who want to become strong actors, directors, designers, technicians, and theatre administrators who create inspiring and challenging work.
 Students are passionate, curious, and creative—always hungry to explore the unknown.

 - Intimate class sizes encourage intensive, in-depth exploration

 - A collaborative environment encourages you and your classmates to support and challenge one another